LogoLogo

 region = "ap-southeast-1"

-1. Initialize the Terraform environment:
+Initialize and apply the Terraform environment:

 terraform init